theycallmetyson/tcmt-mern-app-boilerplate/README.md

 ### Preview prod

-Previews the compilated app.
-Remember to build before preview to see latest changes or if first time running preview.
+Build, compile and previews the compilated app.

+TIP: when you're in root folder and running this cmd, the cmd will run for both frontend and backend.

 ```bash
 npm run preview